eaclumpkens/robot-routing/README.md

 Ensure all edge cases are handled and try/catches used appropriately.
 I feel as if there are always more to be accounted for.
 Additional error catches would also allow for more communicative logs for developers when error patching, so I'd definitely like to include more error logs.
-If it was a larger scale project, something liek Sentry's error tracking software would be nice to integrate.
+If it was a larger scale project, something like Sentry's error tracking software would be nice to integrate.
+I'd also like, if the initial robot GET request fails, then GET requesting the mirrored API endpoint (https://svtrobotics.free.beeceptor.com/robots).

 **Basic FrontEnd**